Halperin-Lab/DLCA/README.md

 - N is the total number of particles. type = positive integer

-- mu  is the mean particle size. type = double-precision float
+- mu: mean particle size. mu is the first moment of the distribution of radii, not the standard mu (location) parameter for a Log-normal distribution. type = double-precision float

-- sigma: variance of the distribution of particle sizes. type = double-precision float
+- sigma: standard deviation of the distribution of particle radii.
+Again, this is the actual square root of second moment of Log-normal distribution, not the sigma (scale) parameter for a Log-normal distribution. type = double-precision float

 - alpha: diffusion powerlaw.
-Larger type = double-precision float
+Diffusivity ~ m^(-alpha) where m is the size of the cluster and alpha is the diffusion powerlaw type = double-precision float

 - paramLogNormal: choice between using a LogNormal distribution (1) or Normal distribution (0) for the particle radii